Transform Your World

 Change is possible.
 God can transform individual lives.
 He can also transform cities and nations.

 In the sixth century BC, the people of God went into exile: ‘God!
 Barbarians have broken into your home, violated your holy temple, left Jerusalem a pile of rubble!...
-We’re nothing but a joke to our neighbours, graffiti scrawled on the city walls’ (vv.1,4, MSG).
+We’re nothing but a joke to our neighbors, graffiti scrawled on the city walls’ (vv.1,4, MSG).
 As the psalmist considers the destruction of the temple and the exile, he sees that God’s name is dishonoured.

 In the UK today, we see churches being closed and God’s name dishonoured.
 God’s people are once again the object of scorn and derision.

-The psalmist prays, ‘How long do we have to put up with this, God?...
-We’re at the end of our rope.
+The psalmist prays, ‘How long do we have to put up with this, God?... we’re at the end of our rope.
 You’re famous for helping; God, give us a break.
 Your reputation is on the line.
 Pull us out of this mess, forgive us our sins – do what you’re famous for doing!’ (vv.5,8–9, MSG).

 This is a prayer of desperation.
 It is also a prayer of faith.
 God has the power to transform the situation.
 Dare to dream about a time when God answers your prayer for your nation: ‘Then we your people… will praise you forever’ (v.13).